heroku/node-heroku-client/README.md

 ```

 This requires a `MEMCACHIER_SERVERS` environment variable, as well as a `HEROKU_CLIENT_ENCRYPTION_SECRET` environment variable that heroku-client uses to build cache keys and encrypt cache contents.

+`HEROKU_CLIENT_ENCRYPTION_SECRET` should be a long, random string of characters. heroku-client includes [`bin/secret`][bin_secret] as one way of generating values for this variable. **Do not publish this secret or commit it to source control.
+If it's compromised, flush your memcache and generate a new encryption secret.**

+`MEMCACHIER_SERVERS` can be a single `hostname:port` memache address, or a comma-separated list of memcache addresses, e.g. `example.com:11211,example.net:11211`.
+Note that while the environment variable that memjs looks for is [named for the MemCachier service it was originally built for][memcachier], it will work with any memcache server that speaks the binary protocol.

 ## Contributing